What to Expect at an Engagement Session

 Want a bunch of tourists in the background?
 Shoot during the weekend in any park in a city on a warm afternoon!
 Especially in a city like London!
 It makes things extremely hard for your photographer as well.

 An all time favourite location we used to shoot at a lot while living in London is Richmond park.
 It’s a great place for engagement sessions while still in the big city.

-This Brighton Beach engagement session is the perfect example how you can use vast ladscape for an epic photo session.
+This beach engagement session is the perfect example how you can use vast landscape for an epic photo session.

 If you absolutely love spending time outdoors, why not go to a beautiful forest rather than an over-crowded park for the engagement session?

 What about somewhere on the coast?
 We’d suggest these places anytime over the busy city.
 You will be so much more relaxed in front of such a view than having people staring at you every second.

 If you’re both foodies, a colourful outdoor market or even a picnic may be an option.

 One place that you’re already very familiar with, is your home and also says a lot about you two!

 It can be a great place for fun, intimate and natural looking portraits and there is something truly special about it.

 If you simply like to go out for long walks and drink coffee together, why not consider having the engagement session in an area with quirky coffee places or by the river bank, while the tide is low?